-In Boston, scheduling plastic surgery during the fall or winter can be convenient, but it also happens to be the time of year when people tend to get colds or the flu.
+Scheduling plastic surgery during the fall or winter can be convenient, but it also happens to be the time of year when people tend to get colds, the flu, and other viruses.
 What should you do if you wake up with a sore throat and runny nose before your scheduled surgery?

 In this blog post, I’ll explain the guidelines we use for making decisions about whether to reschedule surgeries.
-It’s important that patients contact us when they first notice symptoms of a cold.
+It’s important that patients contact us when they first notice symptoms of a cold before surgery.
 Whether it’s a few days or a few weeks before your scheduled surgery date, it’s a good idea to let us know and provide updates on your condition.

-A significant, nagging cough most likely will require us to reschedule most surgical procedures, especially if they’re performed using a general anesthetic.
+- Cough: A significant, nagging cough most likely will require us to reschedule most surgical procedures, especially if they’re performed using a general anesthetic.
 General anesthesia can irritate the airway and make a cough worse.
-Certain procedures, such as a tummy tuck, are especially difficult for a patient with a cough.
+Certain procedures, such as a tummy tuck or mommy makeover, are especially difficult for a patient with a cough.
 On the other hand, a minor cough that is associated with post-nasal drip probably won’t require a delay.

-A mild sore throat with no other symptoms is probably not a reason to cancel surgery.
+- Sore throat: A mild sore throat with no other symptoms is probably not a reason to cancel your surgery.
 You should be aware, though, that the anesthetic may make your sore throat a little worse for a day or two.
 A raging sore throat with swollen tonsils is certainly a good reason to cancel surgery.

-- Runny nose: If no other symptoms exist, it shouldn’t interfere with anesthesia or recovery.
+- Runny nose: If no other symptoms exist, a runny or drippy nose shouldn’t interfere with anesthesia or recovery.
 A sinus infection, whether it’s viral or bacterial, will result in postponing surgery.

-- Fever: Any fever indicates your body is fighting off some type of infection or illness and will require us to reschedule your surgery.
+- Fever: Any fever indicates your body is fighting off some type of infection or illness.
+We will need to reschedule your surgery if you have a fever.

 - Increase vitamin C: Consuming foods rich in vitamin C or taking supplements can boost your immune system.